 with $\delta=0.01$, $x_c=0.5$, $A=0.45$, and $B=0.55$.

 This test probes how the different AV choices handle strong shocks.
 The results are summarized in Fig.~\ref{fig:shock-tube}, which shows the $x$-velocity profile, $v_x$.
-We compute the $L_1$ error using Eq.~\ref{eq:L1} over $x\in[x_0,x_f]$ with $x_0=d_0=0.05$ and $x_f=d_f=0.868$.
-The upper limit $x_f=0.868$ is chosen to exclude the terminal vertical drop in the velocity so that the sum focuses on the resolved shock, contact, and rarefaction features.
+We computed the $L_1$ error using Eq.~\ref{eq:L1} over $x\in[x_0,x_f]$ with $x_0=d_0=0.05$ and $x_f=d_f=0.868$.
+The upper limit of $x_f=0.868$ was chosen to exclude the terminal vertical drop in the velocity, so that the sum focuses on the resolved shock, contact, and rarefaction features.

-From Fig.~\ref{fig:shock-tube}, models ST$_2$ and ST$_4$, those employing switches, perform worst, exhibiting pronounced velocity oscillations in the post-shock region.
-Substantially better results are obtained either with the simple, constant-parameter AV (ST$_1$), or with the SLR approach, modulated with the Balsara limiter (ST$_5$ and ST$_6$).
+From Fig.~\ref{fig:shock-tube}, models ST$_2$ and ST$_4$ (i.e., those employing switches) show the worst performance, exhibiting pronounced velocity oscillations in the post-shock region.
+Substantially better results are obtained either with the simple, constant-parameter AV (ST$_1$) or with the SLR approach, modulated with the Balsara limiter (ST$_5$ and ST$_6$).
 The ST$_3$ calculation is intermediate, with oscillations confined to the immediate shock vicinity.
 Overall, the best performance in this set is delivered by ST$_1$, followed by ST$_6$, which uses SLR and applies the squared ($p=2$) Balsara limiter to the functions in Eqs.~\ref{eq:filter_c} and \ref{eq:filter_d}.